 Still unsure about shares?

-One of our advisors will be happy to explain.
+If you’d like to speak to someone, one of our advisors will be happy to explain shares further.
 Give us a call on the number at the top of this page, or email email@example.com and we’ll get back to you as soon as we can.

 The way you structure a business can be very complex and therefore might need bespoke legal and tax advice.
 Please note Crunch can only offer support to simple companies with basic structures and we don’t advise on any legal work that might need to be done alongside a company restructure or company formation.